preciofishbone/OmniaDocsG2/accessability/index.rst

 .. image:: navigation-access-on.png

-The image above may be a little blurry, but all links are underscored.

 Some links are already marked with underscore, mainly links in areas where content is edited by the RTF Editor, so there is no difference either accessibility features are on or not.

 In other places it's deemed obvious that they are links, even without the underscore, for example the links in the Quick links block.